taggedzi/smilecms/README.md

 - [`docs/requirements.md`](docs/requirements.md) — product requirements and technical goals.

 Keep the docs in sync with pipeline changes so future contributors can pick up the project without guesswork.

+## Themes

+- `web/dark-theme-1/` - original SmileCMS theme with a moody, cinematic palette.
+- `web/bold-theme-1/` - new high-contrast "Bold Theme 1" inspired by the provided concept art.
+Copy the directory or point `smilecms.yml` at it via `site_theme` to stage the new experience.